 that the waves form

-as they gently near the shore
+as they gently reach the shore

 close me in like slatted shutters.